homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 me to finish it and bring it to him.
 When I had finished it, I learned he was in Chicago.
 I couldn't wait for him to get back so I decided to go out there and see him, though I had to borrow money for the trip.
-I was im- patient and took the Century.
+I was impatient and took the Century.

 ---

-In the section across from me there was one of the about twenty-five, dark, well dressed, full of class, nice- looking.
+In the section across from me there was one of the about twenty-five, dark, well dressed, full of class, nice-looking.
 She had a book, one of Fletcher's detective stories, but I noticed she didn't turn more than three pages between New York and Albany.
 Most of the time she just stared at the river.